bric3/filthy-rich-clients/README.md

 The original code required an old Netbeans distribution; also the projects had jars directly under the project structure (under `lib/`), sources and resources under the same `src` folder.
+Some classes were using Netbeans/JDesktop classes that made it in Java 1.6.
+One class had dependency on a `SwingWorker` jar that also made it in the JDK.
 And finally, the java version ranged from 1.4 to 1.6.

 This fork is now configured with Gradle, using standard Java project structure (`src/main/java`, `src/main/resources`), as well as the latest Java version: 20.
+Now uses the Swing's `GroupLayout` and `SwingWorker` instead of Netbeans/JDesktop and th swing worker jar.

 Note, however, dependency sources were on the defunct http://java.net, and are hard to come by in the same version.
 For now the jars are left in place.